superfly/docs/reference/runtime-environment.html.md

 ### `FLY_ALLOC_ID`
 **Allocation ID**: Each instance of an application running on Fly has a unique Allocation ID.
 This can be used, for example, to distinguish between instances running in the same region. `b996131a-5bae-215b-d0f1-2d75d1a8812b` is an example of the Allocation ID's format.

-### `FLY_PUBLIC_IP`
-**IPv6 Address for Future Access**: In the future, it will be possible to address instances directly using this IP address.
-Currently, the address will reject all attempts to open a connection to it.
-Contact [support@fly.io](mailto:support@fly.io) if this feature is of interest.

 ### `FLY_REGION`
 **Region name**: The three-letter name of the region the application instance is running in.
 Details of current regions are listed in the [Regions](/docs/regions/) page.
 As an example, "ams" is the region name for Amsterdam.